 No you can not.
 Stigo has a grip-twist throttle to adjust the speed.

-Yes, you can ride Stigo on public roads in all European countries.
-You can do that because Stigo as a type approval certificate (e-mark) which means that the vehicle as been approved street legal.
+Yes, you can ride Stigo on public roads in all EU countries.
+You can do that because Stigo has a type approval certificate (e-mark) which means that the vehicle has been approved street legal.
+In the US and Canada, there are variations by state and potentially by municipality.

 Mostly yes – Stigo maximum speed 25 km/h and low riding position makes it very safe.
 In fact, Stigo is safer and lighter than most bicycles.
 However, you should acquaint yourself with local laws because driving regulations may differ even within the same country.